-The PhD loans won't be available to students with full Research Council funding (those that include living allowances as well as money for fees).
-This means that you won't be able to receive a PhD loan if your doctorate is fully funded within a DTC, DTP or CDT.
+As above, the PhD loans won't be available to students with a Research Council studentship.
+This means that you can't receive a PhD loan if your doctorate is funded within a DTC, DTP or CDT.

 No. The £25,000 PhD loans will be intended for doctoral programmes.
 Separate loans of £10,000 are available to cover research-based programmes at Masters-level (such as the MRes and MPhil).

 Yes.
 Many PhD students are initially registered for the MPhil (Master of Philosophy) before being 'upgraded' to PhD candidates after a period of time.